nvohra0016/Biot1D-MATLAB/README.md

 Author: Naren Vohra, Malgorzata Peszynska

 The 1D poroelasticity code is used to model deformation and flow in fully saturated porous media using the quasi-static Biot's equations.
+The code is written in MATLAB.

 ## Simulation example